-Mexico’s climate varies from arid to tropical with it really splitting into two parts.
+Mexico’s climate varies from arid to tropical, with a defined split.
 The Tropic of Cancer divides the country in two so one part is temperate and the other, tropical.

-Head south to the coastal plains and the Yucatán Peninsula, and you will find average temperatures from around 75.2 to 82.4 °F. Temperatures stay high all year in this region and only really varying by about 9 °F between the highs of summer and the lows of winter.
+Head south to the coastal plains and the Yucatán Peninsula, and you will find average temperatures from around 75.2 F to 82.4 F. Temperatures stay high all year in this region and only really varying by about 9 degrees between the highs of summer and the lows of winter.

-This is quite a bit higher than more northern regions, although there is more variation in the north with summers being hotter and winters colder.
+This is quite a bit higher than the northern regions, although there is more variation in the north with summers being hotter and winters colder.